 Prednisone 40mg/day for 5 days tapered over 3 weeks.
-[2] Indomethacin 75 mg/day [3] Verapamil: starting dose is 80 mg TDS (ECG should be normal) 4] others-lithium and ergotamine.
+[2] Indomethacin 75 mg/ day [3] others-lithium and ergotamine.

 6) Trigeminal Neuralgia

 Unilateral severe lancinating pain around the face, lips, gums.
 It is aggravated by a tickle or touch, pain burst happen over seconds to minutes with a refractory period afterwards.
 There may be associated flushing, salivation or lacrimation.